emelynataly77/emelynataly77.github.io/projects/bellabeat.md

   >
 </div>

-People who sleep more tend to have fewer non-active minutes during the day (a stronger relationship) They also tend to have slightly fewer active minutes, but this relationship is weak....
-The negative correlations suggest more sleep might be associated with more overall movement or less sedentary time, especially the stronger relationship with non-active minutes.
-The graph above suggests that people who sleep more may be more active during the day.
-The low p value (2.2e-16) confirms statistical significance.
-I wanted to look further into the day by day breakdown of the data between sleep adn non-activity.
-In the code block below I filter the data for each day of the week and generate summary statistics for the filtered datasets.
-Again i want to break the data into time frames and days of the week to grasp when users are getting the most out of device usage or the least usage.
-Simple summaries of the data could help up pinpoint genreal calculations of the columns.
+The results show that people who sleep more tend to have fewer light/non-active minutes during the day—a moderately strong relationship.
+There’s also a slight decrease in active minutes with more sleep, but that correlation is much weaker.
+Overall, the negative correlations suggest that more sleep may be linked to less sedentary time.
+The graph above supports this, indicating that individuals who get more sleep may also be more active overall.

+To dig deeper into the data, I broke it down by day of the week to compare sleep and light/non-active minutes across different days.
+In the code block below, I filtered the data by weekday and generated summary stats for each group.
+This helps show when users are getting the most—or least—engagement with their smart device.
+These summaries show how sleep and activity levels change throughout the week.

 <details>
 <summary>Show R Code</summary>